liscovich/functional-specs/popper_functional_specs.md

 - **How It Works**
 - **Our Story**
-- **Experiment Library**
+- **Experiments Library**
 - **Log in**

 [1] **How It Works** links to documentation for Popper.
 Documentation is stored on GitHub, not on the Popper Researcher Website.
 Clicking on **How It Works** takes the Researcher to a public repository linked with the official [Popper GitHub account](https://github.com/Experiments/).
 We will take care of writing documentation.

 [2] **Our Story** is a static About page.
 Its contents will be discussed later.

-[3] **Experiment Library** is a dynamic page on the Popper Research Site that allows researchers to browse experiments, and will be discussed later.
+[3] **Experiments Library** is a dynamic page on the Popper Research Site that allows researchers to browse experiments, and will be discussed later.

 [4] User log in and sign up were discussed in the previous section, "Accounts". <!---internal link-->